Can I Change Homeowners Insurance After Closing in Florida?

 When you switch to a new insurance provider in Florida, you’ll need to share some information:

-- Current Policy Details: Have your existing policy’s details for reference.
+- Current Policy Details: Please have your existing policy’s details available.

-- Property Information: Share the property address and any changes or renovations you’ve made.
+- Property Information: Provide the property address and any alterations or renovations made.

-- Coverage Needs: Explain what coverage you are looking for in the new policy.
+- Coverage Needs: Provide details regarding the coverage sought under the new policy.

 Giving accurate information helps your new insurer find the best coverage for you.